Jdickson96/Sparta-Global-Training-Code/2_C#_OOP/README.md

 > * Polymorphism

 #### Abstraction
 Abstraction is the process of defining an item by a name, its key attributes and operation.
 For example a car can be broken down into its constituent physical parts as well as its use (drive, open door, etc).
+The unit of abstraction is the `class` - `blueprint`

 The `class` identifier represents abstraction with instances of a class being objects.
+These instances then can interact with each other via the use of methods and can be combined to make more things.

 ```csharp
 public class Customer